vijaykumargovindu/CTF-writeups/csictf 2020/pwn-intended-0x3/README.md

 We have buffer 32  and we have flag function so we can overwite. thats the case if we have flag function also on the main function .
-But here we have flag function is a different function outside main function. so we need $rip value to overwite so we need to add 8 more bits to our exploit.
+But here we have flag function is a different function outside main function. so we need overwite the value of  $rbp   we need to add 8 more bits to our exploit.

 ## exploit